1jour1vin

 Review by Mr. PATRICK P. Posted on September 22, 2022

-The velvety texture of the Moulis.
-Don't hesitate to open a bottle for a small gathering to enjoy with a nice cut of meat.
+The Moulis cream soup.
+Don't hesitate to open a bottle to share with a small group alongside a nice cut of meat.
 Excellent!!!

 See all reviews from this customer